frankhjung/article-git-pipelines/README.md

 * `artitacts` - path to objects to archive, these can be downloaded if job completes successfully

-What this configuration does is:
+What this pipeline configuration does is:

-* load a alpine docker image for pandoc
+* load a Alpine Docker image for pandoc
 * invoke the build stage which
   * initialises with alpine package update and install
   * runs the `render` job which makes the given target